(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Get vaccinated against HPV.

 The CDC recommends everyone aged 11 to 26 be vaccinated against HPV.
 Vaccination after exposure to HPV isn’t as protective, but it may guard against new infections.
-If you’re 27 to 45 years old and haven’t been vaccinated, ask your doctor if it would be beneficial to get the shot.
-You can also reduce infection risk by limiting your number of sex partners.
+People who are 27 to 45 years old and haven’t been vaccinated should ask a doctor if it would be beneficial to get the shot.
+Limiting the number of sex partners may also help people reduce the risk for developing HPV.

 Tongue cancer symptoms and signs

-A common first sign of this cancer is an ulcer, sore or bump on your tongue that doesn’t heal or fade away, and it may bleed easily.
-Tongue cancer may be painful or feel as if your tongue is burning.
-Symptoms include:
+A common first sign of tongue cancer is an ulcer, sore or bump on the tongue that doesn’t heal or fade away, and it may bleed easily.
+Tongue cancer may be painful or feel as if the person's tongue is burning.
+Tongue cancer symptoms include:

 • White or red patch on the tongue